 Adding fiber to your dog’s diet is an excellent substitute for grass and can reduce the frequency with which he consumes it.

-Fiber-rich foods include fruits, whole grains, legumes, nuts, seeds, and flaxseed meals.
+Fiber-rich foods include fruits, whole grains, legumes, nuts, seeds, broccoli, carrots, kelp, pumpkin, apples, and flaxseed meals.

 Introduce New Foods